2003 NCAA Division I women's volleyball tournament

-The 2003 NCAA Division I women's volleyball tournament began on December 4, 2003 with 64 teams and ended December 18 when Southern California defeated Florida 3 games to 1 in Dallas, Texas for the program's third NCAA title and sixth national title overall.
+The 2003 NCAA Division I women's volleyball tournament began on December 4, 2003, with 64 teams and ended on December 18 when Southern California defeated Florida 3 games to 1 in Dallas, Texas for the program's third NCAA title and sixth national title overall.

 It was Southern California's second consecutive NCAA title.
-The team capped off the 2003 season undefeated at 35-0, becoming the third team in NCAA history to accomplish the feat, the first repeat NCAA national champion to go undefeated, and the first team in the NCAA era to be ranked #1 in the coaches poll for the entire season.
+The team capped off the 2003 season undefeated at 35-0, becoming the third team in NCAA history to accomplish the feat, the first repeat NCAA national champion to go undefeated, and the first team in the NCAA era to be ranked #1 in the coaches' poll for the entire season.

-Florida made the school's first national championship match in the program's seventh final four appearance.
-Minnesota also made the program's first NCAA final four appearance.
+Florida made the school's first national championship match in the program's seventh appearance in the NCAA Final Four.
+Minnesota also made the program's first NCAA Final Four appearance.

 Records

 Three teams in the 2003 NCAA Volleyball Tournament qualified with either 0 or 1 losses: USC (29-0), Hawaii (32-1), and Florida (31-1).
 It is the most recent tournament to feature at least three such teams.